quasicephalus/Melanoma_microbiome/README.md

 # Machine Learning in melanoma research:

-_prediction of the immunotherapy status of the patients with melanoma using their gut microbiome sequencing data._
+зrediction of response to melanoma immunotherapy using gut metagenomic data

 **Students:** Tatiana Zyubko, Mikhail Filippov